-Balancing artistic vision with the compromises and pressure of commercial work is no easy task for any illustrator — yet, many leading illustrators of today have become great, in part, by finding that magical balance.
+Balancing artistic vision with the compromises and pressure of commercial work is no easy task for any illustrator—and yet, many leading freelance illustrators have become great, in part, by finding that magical balance.

 But perhaps just as important is how these illustrators came to full realization that they weren’t merely creating jaw-dropping pieces for themselves; they had prominent clients that wanted to showcase their work across ad campaigns, corporate communications, and a myriad of other creative outlets.

-We talked with 12 in-demand illustrators about how they realized they weren’t just creating pretty pictures anymore; but how clients like Nike and Nissan would ultimately end up trusting their eye to be integral for building upon their iron-proof product messaging strategies and brand.
+We talked with 12 in-demand illustrators about the beginning—that first step they took as a freelancer making money.
+This was the moment they realized they weren’t just creating pretty pictures anymore; soon after, clients like Nike and Nissan would ultimately end up trusting their eye for their iron-proof product messaging strategies and brand.

 After graduating illustration from Falmouth, I got a job as a graphic designer/illustrator at Design Bridge in London.
-I worked there for 5 or so years and had some interest in illustration commissions outside of work while there.
-For a while the idea of going freelance was pretty daunting.
+I worked there for five years or so, and had some interest in illustration commissions outside of work while there.
+For a while, the idea of going freelance was pretty daunting.
 I guess that was because I couldn’t fully gauge out how much work was out there!
 My first job was illustrating the menu covers for an Italian restaurant.
 My work has certainly changed quite a bit since then!

-When I went to college and got my first job, I already felt like a professional designer, but certainly far away to be good enough.
-My first assignment was to create an animation for the company I worked at the time, it was all too new for me there, and I struggled a lot, but in the end, everything worked fine, and I learned a lot.
-The company is still using the video I made on that project even nowadays.
+When I went to college and got my first job, I already felt like a professional designer, but certainly far away from being good enough.
+My first assignment was to create an animation for my company at the time—it was all too new for me there, and I struggled a lot, but in the end, everything worked fine, and I learned a lot.
+The company is still using the video I made on that project, even nowadays.

-My first project, the one that I realized I was a professional illustrator, was when I finally realized I could not only be paid for doing something I’d always enjoyed doing—but also work with other artists I admired.
+My first project, the one that I made me realize I was a professional illustrator, was when I finally understood I could not only be paid for doing something I’d always enjoyed doing—but also work with other artists I admired.
 My first “big project” was 15 years ago; I worked on a music video for the musical artist Basement Jaxx with the talented video director Pleix.
-It was my and most creative professional experience for a long time!
+It was my most creative professional experience for a long time!

-In 2007 I started my degree in architecture, I didn’t know anything about 3D design.
-Over time I developed more 3D design skills using my foundation in architecture.
+In 2007, when I started my degree in architecture, I didn’t know anything about 3D design.
+Over time, I developed more 3D design skills using my foundation in architecture.
 Later, I was given an opportunity at a studio to lead the 3D design and art direction.
 My first big project was a campaign for Nespresso.
 It was a challenge, but it was also rewarding.

 I started working freelance while still studying for my Graphic Arts degree in Liverpool.
 I suppose I started thinking of myself as a ‘professional’ around then, but it helped my confidence a lot to get a few years’ experience under my belt and to have worked for some big brands and publications a few years down the line.